The ad auction

 6. Repeat the process

-Every time someone hankers for a pizza and does a search, the whole auction process starts again with potentially different results each time, depending on the competition at that moment.
+Every time someone wants a pizza and does a search, the whole auction process starts again with potentially different results each time, depending on the context of the person's search and the competition among advertisers at the precise moment of the search.

 Why it matters